Kreolwolf1/factory-nodejs/lib/auth/readme.md

 npm install factory
 ```

-###Simple Usage
+###Make your application secure

-To register your application in UAA, specify in the configuration file:
+First, you need to register your application in UAA.
+In order to to that specify `client_id`, `client_secret`, and UAA URL in the configuration file:

  - `client_id`;
  - `client_secret`;
  - UAA URL (is obtained from the Cloud Foundry environment variable).

-{{tip "To use this code on your local machine, you have to provide the direct UAA URL instead of URL from Cloud Foundry credentials." type="info"}}
+{{tip "To use this code on your local machine, you have to explicitly provide the UAA URL as opposued to Cloud Foundry environment where it could be taken from the environment variable." type="info"}}

 ```js
 //config.js